Americans feared foreign radicals, Communists, and labor unrest.

 men cruising for sex with other men.
 He engaged in sex acts with Norman Kirtland, a 58-year-old unemployed van driver.

-been charged because he was not caught by police.
-In 1998, the former Wham! frontman was busted for flashing an undercover
+Michael has not been charged because he was not caught by police.
+In 1998, the former Wham! frontman was busted for flashing

-cop in a Beverly Hills public washroom.
+an undercover cop in a Beverly Hills public washroom.
 "I don't even like George Michael.
-And I didn't recognize him immediately,”
+And I didn't recognize

-illustrates the fragility of stardom than Roscoe "Fatty" Arbuckle.
-In 1919, Arbuckle was one of the most successful
+the fragility of stardom than Roscoe "Fatty" Arbuckle.
+In 1919, Arbuckle was one of the most successful comedians

-comedians in silent film.
-Two years later, accused of the rape and murder of a young actress, Arbuckle instantly became a
+in silent film.
+Two years later, accused of the rape and murder of a young actress, Arbuckle instantly became a national symbol

-national symbol of sin.
+of sin.
 An outraged public boycotted Arbuckle films, tore down movie posters, and demanded his conviction.
+For Arbuckle, who

-For Arbuckle, who was found innocent in 1922, the scandal meant the end of a career.
-For the movie industry, it meant the
+was found innocent in 1922, the scandal meant the end of a career.
+For the movie industry, it meant the beginning of self-censorship.

 In his movies, Arbuckle typically portrayed a bumbling yet well-meaning hero who saved the day by pie-throwing, back-flipping,